 Applications for Departing Australian Superannuation payment claims can either be lodged:

-- On-line with the Australian Taxation Office <- Direct link to online application as it can be hard to find it.
+- On-line with the Australian Taxation Office

 - Paper applications submitted to your superannuation fund(not recommended).